geoserver/geoserver/doc/en/user/source/security/usergrouprole/roles.rst

 Key/value pairs are implementation-specific and may be set by the :ref:`role service <sec_rolesystem_roleservices>` that the user or group originates from.
 For example, a role service that assigns roles based on employee organization may wish to associate additional information with the role such as Department.

+Geoserver has some system roles, the names of these roles are reserved and it is not allowed to add roles with a reserved name.

-The default role in GeoServer is ``ROLE_ADMINISTRATOR``, which gives access to all operations and resources.
+* ``ROLE_ADMINISTRATOR`` gives access to all operations and resources.

-.. warning:: JUSTIN-TODO: LIST OTHER PSEUDOROLES?
+* ``ROLE_GROUP_ADMIN`` is a special role for administrating user groups.
+* ``ROLE_AUTHENTICATED`` is assigned to every user authenticating successfully.
+* ``ROLE_ANONYMOUS`` is assigned if anonymous authentication is enabled and user does not log in.